How to Enroll in a Medicare Advantage or Part C Plan

 - The date your Part A and Part B coverage begins

 You can find online tools to compare plans or sign up directly with a private health insurance carrier in your area.
 At GoHealth, we’re available to provide a personal approach with licensed insurance agents ready to discuss all your options.
-We take time to match you with the right services because we represent you, and not the carrier.
+We take time to match you with the right services because we represent you.

 Enrolling in Medicare Advantage can be confusing because there are several steps.
 First, you must enroll in Part A and Part B through Social Security.
 After you’ve done that, you’ll receive a “welcome packet” from Medicare in the mail with your Medicare card.
 You must have that card before enrolling in Medicare Advantage.